 From the 'Revival Newspaper', Volume II, page 132.

-The Lord is continuing to work in converting souls in our village and neighbourhood.
+The Lord is continuing to work on converting souls in our village and neighbourhood.
 Weekly precious souls are finding peace through the blood of the cross; in almost every house one or more of the inmates belong to Christ.
 Parents are being given in answer to the prayers of children, and children in answer to the prayers of the parents.
 It was remarked by a poor converted sister this afternoon, "A year ago this village was full of blasphemy and songs of Satan; now we hear nothing but hymns and praises from the lips of all the children, which tell greatly upon the unconverted parents."
-I hope many Christians may bear us before the Lord in prayer; and this is the great reason why I make this communication through the Revival; that it may be so.
+I hope many Christians may bear us before the Lord in prayer, and this is the great reason why I make this communication through the Revival; that it may be so.
 C. H. W.